ComfyUI Extension: SeedVR2 Tiling Upscaler

 README

-SeedVR2 Tiling Upscaler
+SeedVR2 Tiling Upscaler (for single images)

 A ComfyUI custom node for memory-efficient image upscaling using SeedVR2 models with advanced tiling and detail-preserving stitching.

 WARNING: This is not magic - although it sometimes may seem that way.
 It will alter details and it might even change things you don't like.
-But in my testing the outputs are more convincing than any other detailer / upscaler processes I tested so far.
+But in my testing the outputs are more convincing than any other detailer / upscaler process I tested so far.
 Personally, I use it to refine Flux / ... outputs and enhance skin detail (or any detail) for further, more natural looking training datasets.
 Upscaling for print use is also one way to use this.

 Example upscales